 Art Writer Robin Cembalest

-has produced everything from investigative journalism to profiles, trend stories, hard news, reviews, and early listicles and blog posts.
-She’s published in the the Village Voice, New York Observer, New York Times, Wall Street Journal, El País, most of the major art magazines, design publications, and many other places.
+has produced investigative journalism, profiles, trend stories, hard news, reviews, blog posts,and more.She has been published in the the Village Voice, New York Observer, New York Times, Wall Street Journal, El País, the major art magazines, design publications, and many other places.

-Working at ARTnews, Robin covered the major cultural events and controversies of the ‘1990s and 2000s— government funding and the Mapplethorpe obscenity trial, the ecological art boom, the growth of the Guggenheim, censorship cases, multiculturalism, diversity, Native American art, and the transformation of the art museum, among other topics.
-She’s also written extensively on Spanish art and culture for publications in Spain and the U.S.
+Working at ARTnews, Robin covered the cultural events and controversies of the 1990s and 2000s— government funding and the Mapplethorpe obscenity trial, the ecological art boom, the growth of the Guggenheim, censorship cases, multiculturalism, diversity, Native American art, the rise of social practice, and the transformation of the art museum, among other topics.
+She has also written extensively on Spanish art and culture for publications in Spain and the U.S.

 Following is a non-chronological sampling from Robin’s hundreds of publications.